zmbc/shakespearelang/docs/index.md

 ```
 $ shakespeare debug first_play.spl
-H
+Enter Hamlet, Juliet
+Hamlet set to 72
+Outputting Hamlet
+Outputting character: 'H'
 -----

-Juliet: Thou art the sum of an amazing healthy honest noble peaceful
-        fine Lord and a lovely sweet golden summer's day.
-Speak your
          mind!

-> [A pause]
+[A pause]

-Juliet: Thou art the sum of thyself and a King.
+>>Juliet: Thou art the sum of thyself and a King.
 Speak your mind!

         Thou art the sum of an amazing healthy honest hamster and a golden
+        chihuahua.
+Speak your mind!<<

+[Exeunt]

 -----